remla2025-team10/operation/README.md

     - `preprocess_sentiment_analysis/preprocess.py` is used to preprocess a given dataset by cleaning the text (removing non-alphabetical characters, converting all words to lowercase, removing stopwords, and Porter stemming).
 It saves the results into a processed CSV file.
 - **Lib-version**
 - **Model training**
+    - `train.py` is used to train the restaurant sentiment analysis model.
+    - `data/a1_RestaurantReviews_HistoricDump.tsv` is the training data that has been used to train the model.
+    - `model/` contains the trained model files that is ready to use for the model-service.

 ## Repository Links
 For convenience, we list links to the available repositories used in this project: